gt-space/luna/BarometerGain/README.md

 - JLD2: Used to store data in the high-performance HDF5 file format without use of the HDF5 C library

 # Performance Notes (IMPORTANT!!!!)
 This shit is really fast on my desktop but that's because I have a CPU with AVX-512 instruction set (i7-11700k).
-You may not get as good performance as expected from CPUs withotu this instruction set.
+You may not get as good performance as expected from CPUs without this instruction set.

 Also make sure you set Julia to open with the correct # of cores for your system